 Applicability is a threshold issue for any organization trying to understand the Non-Profit Revitalization Act.
-This chart shows the architecture of the new law, so that you can identify the portions that apply to your organization.
+This chart shows the architecture of the legislation, so that you can identify the portions that would apply to your organization.

-All Not-for-Profit Corporations → Compensation: Deliberations and Voting → Chair of the Board All Not-for-Profit Corporations and Wholly Charitable Trusts → Related Party Transaction Rules (Basic) → Mandatory Conflict of Interest Policy → Policy Oversight → Defined Terms Not-for-Profit Corporations and Wholly Charitable Trusts with 20 or More Employees and Annual Revenue in Excess of \$1,000,000 → Mandatory Whistleblower Policy Charitable Corporations and Wholly Charitable Trusts ("Charities") → Related Party Transaction Rules (Augmented) Charities Required to Register to Conduct Charitable Solicitations in New York with Annual Revenue in Excess of \$500,000 → Mandatory Audit Oversight Function (Basic Duties) Charities Required to Register to Conduct Charitable Solicitations in New York with Annual Revenue in Excess of \$1,000,000 → Mandatory Audit Oversight Function (Augmented Duties)
+All Not-for-Profit Corporations → Compensation: Deliberations and Voting All Not-for-Profit Corporations and Wholly Charitable Trusts → Related Party Transaction Rules (Basic) → Mandatory Conflict of Interest Policy → Defined Terms Not-for-Profit Corporations and Wholly Charitable Trusts with 20 or More Employees and Annual Revenue in Excess of \$1,000,000 → Mandatory Whistleblower Policy Charitable Corporations and Wholly Charitable Trusts ("Charities") → Related Party Transaction Rules (Augmented) Charities Required to Register to Conduct Charitable Solicitations in New York with Annual Revenue in Excess of \$500,000 → Mandatory Audit Committee or Board Audit Function (Basic Duties) Charities Required to Register to Conduct Charitable Solicitations in New York with Annual Revenue in Excess of \$1,000,000 → Mandatory Audit Committee or Board Audit Function (Augmented Duties)